moramadan98/phoneBook/README.md

 Program will open "contacts.txt" file with read permission.
 Program ask the user for the name of the contact.
-Program will use search function to make sure that this name doesn't exist.
+Program will use search function to make sure that this name doesn't exist. <br />
-**If user don't enter name and press enter:**
+**If user don't enter name and press enter:**  <br />
-Invalid input error will appear.
+Invalid input error will appear.  <br />
-**If user enter exist name:**
+**If user enter exist name:**  <br />
-Contact name is already exist error will appear.
+Contact name is already exist error will appear.  <br />
-**Else:**
+**Else:**  <br />
-Program will open "contacts.txt" file with write permission.
+Program will open "contacts.txt" file with write permission.  <br />
-Program will add this name into "contacts.txt" and after add the name he will add empty new line and it will make new file file name will be contact name let's assume it will be "contact_name".
+Program will add this name into "contacts.txt" and after add the name he will add empty new line and it will make new file file name will be contact name let's assume it will be "contact_name". <br />

-then, program ask user to enter number for this contact.
+Then, program ask user to enter number for this contact. <br />
-If user don't enter number and press enter: Invalid input error will appear.
+**If user don't enter number and press enter:**  <br />
-Else:
+Invalid input error will appear.  <br />
+**Else:**  <br />
-Program will add this number to "contact_name" file (NOTICE: We assume this name earlier), Then add new line
+Program will add this number to "contact_name" file (NOTICE: We assume this name earlier), Then add new line.  <br />

 ### 2- Display all contacts